 Preventive Health Care & Vaccinations

-When vaccination protocols are appropriately developed and properly applied, they can be among the most important and lifesaving tools available to shelters.
+Vaccination is a medical procedure, so oversight of vaccine protocols and specific patient questions should be directed to a veterinarian.
 Administration of core vaccines to animals prior to or at the time of intake is a critical disease prevention tool in shelters.

 The American Animal Hospital Association (AAHA) and American Association of Feline Practitioners (AAFP) have developed vaccination guidelines for dogs and cats.
 Animal welfare professionals should refer to the portions of these documents that address vaccination of shelter-housed animals rather than those focused on owned pets.
+A synopsis of these recommendations can be found in the vaccine tables below.

-Vaccine Storage, Handling & Administration
+Vaccine Storage, Handling, & Administration

 Most vaccines used in the shelter contain living organisms, so care must be taken when storing, handling, and administering them to ensure these organisms remain viable and are able to induce a protective immune response.